forj-oss/docs/dev/contribute.rst

 		limitations under the License.

 * Contributor uses the Gerrit workflow to submit the code for review
-* Maintainer conducts code review, verifies :ref:`"DCO signoff" <dco>` and Apache v2.0 license header (this is automated), runs tests and asks for adjustments from contributor as necessary
+* Maintainer conducts code review, verifies "`DCO`_ signoff" and Apache v2.0 license header (this is automated), runs tests and asks for adjustments from contributor as necessary
 * Maintainer merges the commits into the repo

 Contributing code